karthagokul/pyresumize/README.md

 ## Usage

 https://pypi.org/project/pyresumize/ .
-The module can be install using
+The module can be installed using

     pip install pyresumize